 WARNING: If saw becomes pinched or hung in a log, don't try to force it out.
-You can lose control of the saw, resultStop the saw; drive a wedge of plastic or wood into cut until the saw can be removed easily.
+You can lose control of the saw, resulting in injury and/or damage to the Stop the saw; drive a wedge of place or wood into cut until the saw can be removed easily.
 Restart saw and carefully reenter the cut.
 Do not use a metal wedge.
 Do not attempt to restart your saw when it is pinched or hung in a log.
 Use a wedge to remove pinched saw